sav-che/TL-2/Authors/Réveil, (Pierre) Oscar {std. Réveil}.md

-> [!cite] BHL link: this entry starts at [page 744](https://www.biodiversitylibrary.org/item/103624#page/758/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 744](https://www.biodiversitylibrary.org/page/33190215) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Réveil, \[Pierre\] Oscar (1821-1865), French botanist and physician at Paris; head pharmacist of the Paris hospitals; professor at the "Faculté de médecine" and at the "École supérieure de pharmacie de Paris", specialist in phytochemistry. (*Réveil*).
+Réveil, \[Pierre\] Oscar (1821-1865), French botanist and physician at Paris; head pharmacist of the Paris hospitals; professor at the "Faculté de médecine" and at the "École supérieure de pharmacie de Paris", specialist in phytochemistry.
+**Abbreviated name**: *Réveil*

 #### Herbarium and types